mivano/mindbyte.nl/_posts/2022-07-14-remove-conflict-409-failures-from-application-insights-when-using-createifnotexistsasync-calls.md

 services.AddSingleton<ITelemetryInitializer, AzureCheckExistsInitializer>();
 ```

-Still keeping this kind of telemetry around might also not be a good idea.
+However, keeping this kind of telemetry around might also not be a good idea.
 Although Application Insight will perform sampling, dependency tracking can consume a lot of data and cost.
 You can use an `ITelemetryProcessor` to filter out the telemetry you don't want to see.

 ```csharp
 public class RemoveConflictDependencyFilter : ITelemetryProcessor